ashutoshbw/ashutoshbw.github.io/content/blog/shortest-way-to-find-fibonacci-sequence-in-javascript/index.md

 [0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55];
 ```

 Looking at that cryptic line, some of you might be thinking of me as some sort of genius, but I'm not.
-It took me hours to craft this line.
+It took me an embarrassingly long time to craft this line.
 And even after solving it, I needed some more time to actually understand how it works.

 I'm not here to preach about clever coding.
 Applying code-fu in real-world projects may not be appreciated by others, including your future self.
 Save it for the fun moments.
 Enough with the advice—let's dive into the breakdown of how it actually works!